matthewglasenapp/hla_resolve/README.md

 #### 13. Haplotype Reconstruction
 Phased, filtered genotypes are applied to GRCh38 gene models using [vcf2fasta](https://github.com/santiagosnchez/vcf2fasta) to reconstruct full-gene and coding-sequence haplotype FASTA files for each HLA gene.

+A small number of HLA-DPB1 alleles, including DPB1\*13:01, \*27:01, \*107:01, and \*135:01, are one base shorter than GRCh38 in a poly-A run at the very end of the coding sequence.
+Because vcf2fasta works in reference coordinates, the annotated CDS window ends one base short of the shifted stop codon and the haplotype comes back without a stop.
+When this happens, HLA-Resolve re-extracts the coding sequence with the final exon extended by a few reference bases and trims each haplotype back to its first in-frame stop.
+The repair is accepted only if that stop falls within a few bases of the expected CDS length, otherwise the original sequence is kept.

 #### 14. IPD-IMGT/HLA Database Matching
 Reconstructed haplotypes are compared against alleles in the [IPD-IMGT/HLA database](https://doi.org/10.1093/nar/gkac1011) with a three-pass hierarchical classification algorithm using [edlib](https://doi.org/10.1093/bioinformatics/btw753):

    1. **G-group assignment** — The antigen recognition sequence (ARS exons) is matched to G-group reference sequences by edit distance.
 An exact match is required.
    2. **Three-field allele assignment** — The full concatenated exon sequence is compared against alleles within the assigned G group, ranked by edit distance.
    3. **Four-field refinement** — The full-gene haplotype (including introns and UTRs) is compared against candidate alleles, ranked by mismatch identity (the proportion of matching bases at 1:1-aligned positions), which avoids penalizing insertions and deletions from unreliable intronic reconstruction.
 Ties are broken by match length, then by lowest fourth-field value.
-   4. **DR/DQ re-consensus refinement** — For HLA-DQA1, HLA-DQB1, and HLA-DRB1, the fourth-field call is re-derived by re-mapping the underlying reads to the best-guess allele, rebuilding a consensus, and re-matching within the same three-field group.
+   4. **DR/DQ re-consensus refinement** — HLA-DQA1, HLA-DQB1, and HLA-DRB1 reconstruct poorly in their noncoding sequence, which makes the fourth field from pass 3 unreliable.
+For these three genes the fourth field is re-derived from the reads themselves.
+The reads over each gene are re-mapped to the best-guess allele, a consensus is rebuilt for each haplotype, and that consensus is re-matched against the fourth-field options within the same three-field group.
+The three-field call never changes and no other gene is affected.
+Accepted haplotypes also have their reconstructed FASTA sequence replaced by the re-consensus sequence.
+See the [Technical Reference](https://github.com/matthewglasenapp/hla_resolve/blob/main/docs/technical_reference.md) for details.

 #### Note
 For WGS and WES input, the pipeline skips adapter trimming (step 1) and pre-alignment duplicate removal (step 2).